pritamrao746/lets-chat/README.md

-# lets-chat
+# Lets-Chat
-This is a mobile application built with android and firebase as backend which includes social media functionalities along with user-friendly ui, real-time chatting experience, and many more.
+This is a mobile application built with android studio and firebase as backend which includes social media functionalities along with user-friendly ui, real-time chatting experience, and many more.

-**Key Features**
+## Key Features
 * Android Material Designs for UI
 * Finding friends online
 * Private Messaging